CollinDewey/terascripting/content/presentations/password-cracking-basics/index.md

 ## Dictionary Attacks
 - Words are easy to remember
 - People like remembering passwords
+- Word lists

 ## RockYou
-- Social Media Widget Maker Company
+- Social media widget maker company
-- Easy SQL Injection
+- Was vulnerable to an easy SQL injection
 - Stored 32 million user's passwords in plaintext
-- This was dumb, even in 2009
+- Makes a good baseline list

 ---